Volunteer your time, skills and expertise to help us make our services available to more people.

 Volunteers undertake a range of tasks, including welfare calls, befriending isolated clients, escorting clients to appointments, accompanying team members on visits and conducting basic needs assessments, and co-facilitating group work.
 You will receive on-the-job training, supervision, as well as opportunities to attend team meetings.

-Peer advisors: The Information, Advice and Guidance service, based in the Employment Academy in Camberwell, provides a gateway into employment and skills services.
+IAG advisors: The Information, Advice and Guidance (IAG) service, based in the Employment Academy in Camberwell, provides a gateway into employment and skills services.
 It is a drop-in service, open daily and available to vulnerable adults who want to access training, volunteering or employment.

 The role of the peer advisor is to provide advice and guidance, assessing needs and supporting clients to achieve their goals.
 You will also liaise with external agencies including prospective employers and training providers.